SlotkinLab/slotkinlab.github.io/index.md

 # The Slotkin Laboratory
 {: style="text-align: center;"}

 Welcome to the Slotkin laboratory!
 We are located at the [Donald Danforth Plant Science Center](https://www.danforthcenter.org) in St. Louis, Missouri.
 We are also affiliated with the [Division of Biological Sciences at the University of Missouri-Columbia](https://biology.missouri.edu).
 Follow this [link to our lab’s page with the Danforth Center’s website](https://www.danforthcenter.org/our-work/principal-investigators/r-keith-slotkin/).
-For latest news and updates, follow Keith’s [Twitter account](https://twitter.com/Slotkin_Lab).
+For our latest news and updates, follow [Keith’s Twitter account](https://twitter.com/Slotkin_Lab).

 {% include feature_row %}